 I currently work with young people aged 13 – 21 who are experiencing, or are affected by someone with a substance misuse issue.
 This allows me to meet with young people on a weekly basis to discuss their issues with a substance, or to discuss experiences where a parent or sibling has had or has a drug or alcohol problem

 My therapeutic rooms are situated in discreet locations in High Wycombe and Oxford.
 The therapy rooms are fully accessible and there is ample free parking outside.

-I am able to offer evening appointments (Monday – Friday) and some afternoons.
+I am able to offer daytime and evening appointments (Monday – Friday).